Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Related Work

-The finetuning process presents a major security vulnerability for VLMs, serving as the central mechanism for the attack proposed in this work.
-Studies demonstrate that finetuning with minimal adversarial examples can lead to catastrophic safety degradation and alignment compromise \cite{qi2024finetuning}, exploiting issues like competing objectives between capability and safety goals \cite{wei2023jailbroken}.
+The fine-tuning process presents a major security vulnerability for VLMs, serving as the central mechanism for the attack proposed in this work.
+Studies demonstrate that fine-tuning with minimal adversarial examples can lead to catastrophic safety degradation and alignment compromise \cite{qi2024finetuning}, exploiting issues like competing objectives between capability and safety goals \cite{wei2023jailbroken}.
 This vulnerability is amplified by the cost efficiency of non-prompt-based attacks and the existence of multilingual vulnerabilities that bypass safety mechanisms \cite{huang2024catastrophic, deng2024multilingual}.
-Moreover, Parameter-Efficient Finetuning (PEFT) techniques—such as VPT, CoCoOp, and MaPLe \cite{jia2022visual, zhou2022conditional, khattak2023maple}—create concentrated attack surfaces.
-While effective for instruction tuning \cite{liu2023llava, dai2023instructblip, li2023blip2}, these methods allow adversarial optimization within small parameter subspaces to simultaneously compromise alignment across multiple modalities, a risk we specifically target in the context of VLM reasoning.
+Moreover, Parameter-Efficient Fine-tuning (PEFT) techniques—such as VPT, CoCoOp, and MaPLe \cite{jia2022visual, zhou2022conditional, khattak2023maple}—create concentrated attack surfaces.
+While effective for instruction tuning \cite{liu2023llava, dai2023instructblip, li2023blip2}, these methods allow adversarial optimization within small parameter subspaces to simultaneously compromise alignment across multiple modalities, a risk we target in the context of VLM reasoning.